mrsafalpiya/spnotes/README.md

 ### Usage

-Simple copy the `dep/spnotes.h` file into your project and do this:
+Simple copy the `spnotes.h` file into your project and do this:

 ```c
 #define SPNOTES_IMPL